…and golden bowls full of incense, which are the prayers of the saints. Revelation 5:8

 God is anti-greed because God is pro shalom.

-Leo Tolstoy tells the story of a greedy man named, Pahom, who was obsessed by amassing more and more land.
+Leo Tolstoy tells the story of a greedy man named, Pahom, who was obsessed with amassing more and more land.
 One day he learned of a wonderful and unusual opportunity to get more land.
 For only 1,000 rubles he could have the entire area that he could walk around in a day, but he had to make it back to the starting point by the sunset or he would lose everything that he invested.

 He arose early and set out.
 He walked on and on thinking that he could get just a little more land if he kept straining forward for the prize he sought, but he went so far that he realized he must walk very fast if he was going to get back to the starting point and claim the land.
 As the sun set lower in the sky, he quickened his pace.
 He began to run.
 He came within sight of the finishing goal and exerted his last energies plunging over the finish line, falling to the ground, dead.